MacSmithNZ/massageeden.co.nz/content/blog/2020-06-june-newsletter/index.md

 ## 25% Off Value Vouchers

 And finally, Just letting everyone know our deal for 25% off of all value voucher purchases is still available until the 15th of June.
-You can purchase Massage Me Day Spa gift vouchers from our website or you can click this link to go directly to our purchasing tool.
+You can purchase Massage Eden gift vouchers from our website or you can click this link to go directly to our purchasing tool.

 We hope everyone is staying safe, keeping well, and doing their best in these uncertain times.
 We're pushing forward with our work and are very happy to be able to see everyone again.